Paychex, Inc. Reports Third Quarter Results

 QUARTERLY REPORT ON FORM 10-Q

-Our Quarterly Report on Form 10-Q (“Form 10-Q”) is anticipated to be filed within the next few days, and will be available at www.paychex.com.
+Our Quarterly Report on Form 10-Q (“Form 10-Q”) is normally filed by the close of business on the same day as this press release is issued, and is available at www.paychex.com.
 This press release should be read in conjunction with the Form 10-Q and the related Notes to Consolidated Financial Statements and Management’s Discussion and Analysis of Financial Condition and Results of Operations contained in that Form 10-Q.